/html2rss

 extractor: href

-Build the RSS with: html2rss feed ./my_config_file.yml.
+Build the feed from this config with: html2rss feed ./my_config_file.yml.

 Generating a feed with Ruby

-Here's a minimal working example in Ruby:
+Here's a minimal working example using Ruby:

 require 'html2rss'